Select your cookie preferences

 which qct

-Before you can begin a transformation, you must provide configuration details and authenticate to your Amazon Q Developer Pro subscription with IAM Identity Center.
+Before you can begin a transformation, you must authenticate to the AWS CLI and provide configuration details for your transformation.

-1. To start the configuration process, run the following command:
+2. To start the transformation configuration process, run the following command:

 qct configure